Jewellery: Pacific

 Jewellery making in the Pacific started later than in other areas because of recent human settlement.
 Early Pacific jewellery was made of bone, wood, and other natural materials, and thus has not survived.
 Most Pacific jewellery is worn above the waist, with headdresses, necklaces, hair pins, and arm and waist belts being the most common pieces.

 Jewellery in the Pacific, with the exception of Australia, is worn to be a symbol of either fertility or power.
 Elaborate headdresses are worn by many Pacific cultures and some, such as the inhabitants of Papua New Guinea, wear certain headdresses once they have killed an enemy.
 Tribesman may wear boar bones through their noses.

 Island jewellery is still very much primal because of the lack of communication with outside cultures.
 Some areas of Borneo and Papua New Guinea are yet to be explored by Western nations.
 However, the island nations that were flooded with Western missionaries have had drastic changes made to their jewellery designs.
 Missionaries saw any type of tribal jewellery as a sign of the wearer's devotion to paganism.
-Thus many tribal designs were lost forever in the mass conversion to Christianity.
+Thus, many tribal designs were lost forever in the mass conversion to Christianity.

 Australia is now the number one supplier of opals in the world.
 Opals had already been mined in Europe and South America for many years prior, but in the late 19th century, the Australian opal market became predominant.
 Australian opals are only mined in a few select places around the country, making it one of the most profitable stones in the Pacific.

 The New Zealand Māori traditionally had a strong culture of personal adornment, most famously the hei-tiki.
 Hei-tikis are traditionally carved by hand from bone, nephrite, or bowenite.

-Nowadays a wide range of such traditionally inspired items such as bone carved pendants based on traditional fishhooks hei matau and other greenstone jewellery are popular with young New Zealanders of all backgrounds – for whom they relate to a generalized sense of New Zealand identity.
+Nowadays a wide range of such traditionally inspired items such as bone carved pendants based on traditional fishhooks hei matau and other greenstone jewellery are popular with young New Zealanders of all backgrounds – for whom they relate to a generalised sense of New Zealand identity.
 These trends have contributed towards a worldwide interest in traditional Māori culture and arts.

 Other than jewellery created through Māori influence, modern jewellery in New Zealand is multicultural and varied.